-The present invention, for the first time, assembles an OLAP (online analytical processing) view of data (i.e., an 40 OLAP cube) at run time, in response to a data query by a user, by accessing a plurality of incompatible source databases.
+The present invention, for the first time, assembles an OLAP (online analytical processing) view of data (i.e., an by accessing a plurality of incompatible source databases.

-Also, for the first time, the user may directly update the source databases directly from the user's GUI display of the OLAP cube which also updates the OLAP cube.
+Also, for the first time, the user may directly update the source databases directly to from the user's GUI display of the OLAP cube which also updates the OLAP cube.